 Main Pipeline Sample Clauses

 Main Pipeline.
-A main pipeline which the Contractor may build and operate and which, starting at the end of the Transport and Storage System, carries the Hydrocarbons produced in the Contract Area to a third party property point, to a sale or export point or to a Production Fiscalization Point without prejudice to the approval described in section 2.3, if applicable.
-It may include measurement points connected to the pipeline, any necessary storage and shipping areas, secondary pipelines, pumping or compression stations, communications systems, roads for access and maintenance and any other installations necessary and required for the prompt and permanent conveyance of Hydrocarbons, including the design, construction, maintenance and equipment of all of the above.
+A main pipeline that the Contractor may build and operate and which, starting at the end of the Transport and Storage System, carries the Hydrocarbons produced in the Contract Area to a third party property point, to a sale or export point or to a Production Fiscalization Point without prejudice to the approval described in section 2.3, if applicable.
+It may include measurement points connected to the pipeline, any necessary storage and shipping areas, secondary pipelines, pumping or compression stations, communication systems, roads for access and maintenance and any other installations necessary and required for the prompt and permanent conveyance of Hydrocarbons, including the design, construction, maintenance and equipment of all of the above.
 The open access to any Main Pipeline will be from the beginning of the Fifth Year (as a maximum) to be counted from the Date of Commencing Commercial Production.

 AutoNDA by SimpleDocs